-Korean Spring Cabbage Salad
+Korean Bomdong Cabbage Salad

-This spring cabbage and wild garlic salad is a sign of spring in Korea.
-The sweet and tender spring cabbage balances so well with slightly bitter and peppery wild garlic in spicy tangy dressing.
-Tasting this salad always reminds me of my childhood yearning of spring.
+In Korea, spring cabbage and wild garlic salad is a popular dish that signifies the arrival of spring.
+The sweet and tender cabbage balances perfectly with the slightly bitter and peppery wild garlic in a spicy and tangy dressing.

-This is a “Jill”, the wild garlic (달래, Dal-lae).
+This is the wild garlic (달래, Dal-lae).
 Thin and tall like I used to be! (?)
 Jill is peppery and slightly bitter, kinda taste like Arugula.
 You will only need 1/3 of the bunch in this recipe.
 She will add nice balance to the salad.

 Now these guys are for dressing.
 Plum extract (thick plum syrup.
 They call it plum tea because you can mix with hot water and drink like tea), Fish sauce, vinegar, sesame seeds(roasted), sesame oil, Korean chili flakes, garlic, ginger, and the red chili (optional).
 All of them are easily found in Korean stores.
 If you can’t find the plum extract substitute with honey.